simonwep/genesis/README.md

 ### API

-The API is kept as simple as possible, there is nothing more than user, data and account management.
+The API is kept as simple as possible; there is nothing more than user, data, and account management.

 #### Authentication and account

 * `POST /login` - Authenticates a user.
-  - Takes either a `user` and `password` as json object and returns the user-data and a session cookie or, if a session-cookie exists, the current user.
+  - Takes either a `user` and `password` as JSON object and returns the user-data and a session cookie or, if a session-cookie exists, the current user.
   - Returns `401` the password is invalid or the user doesn't exist.
 * `POST /logout` - Invalidates the current refresh token and logs out a user.
 * `POST /account/update`
-  - Takes a `newPassword` and `currentPassword` as json object.
+  - Takes a `newPassword` and `currentPassword` as JSON object.
   - Returns `200` if the password was successfully updated, otherwise `400`.

-> The JWT token is returned as strict same-site, secure and http-only cookie!
+> The JWT token is returned as a strict same-site, secure and http-only cookie!
 > When changing the password, the new password must fulfill the same requirements for adding a new user.

 #### Data endpoints